carlmontanari/scrapli/README.md

  additional "core" platforms would be added.

 The "driver" pattern is pretty much exactly like the implementation in NAPALM.
-The driver extends the base class (`Scrape`)/base networking driver class (`NetworkDriver`) with device specific functionality such as privilege escalation/de-escalation, setting appropriate prompts to search for, and picking out appropriate [ntc templates ](https://github.com/napalm-automation/napalm) for use with TextFSM.
+The driver extends the base class (`Scrape`) and the base networking driver class (`NetworkDriver`) with device specific functionality such as privilege escalation/de-escalation, setting appropriate prompts to search for, and picking out appropriate [ntc templates](https://github.com/napalm-automation/napalm) for use with TextFSM, and so on.

-All of this is focused on network device type SSH cli interfaces, but should work on pretty much any SSH connection (though there are almost certainly better options for non-network type devices!).
-The "base" (`Scrape`) connection does not handle any kind of device-specific operations such as privilege escalation or saving configurations, it is simply intended to be a bare bones connection that can interact with nearly any device/platform if you are willing to
-    send/parse inputs/outputs manually.
+All of this is focused on network device type Telnet/SSH cli interfaces, but should work on pretty much any SSH connection (though there are almost certainly better options for non-network type devices!).
+The "base" (`Scrape `) connection does not handle any kind of device-specific operations such as privilege escalation or saving configurations, it is simply intended to be a bare bones connection that can interact with nearly any device /platform if you are willing to send/parse inputs/outputs manually.
+In most cases it is assumed that users will use one of the "core" drivers.

 The goal for all "core" devices will be to include functional tests that can run against [vrnetlab](https://github.com/plajjan/vrnetlab) containers to ensure that the "core" devices are as thoroughly tested as is practical.

-# Installation
+# Advanced Installation

-You should be able to pip install it "normally":
+As outlined in the quick start, you should be able to pip install scrapli "normally":

 ```
 pip install scrapli